elasticpath/react-pwa-reference-storefront/src/components/src/PaymentSelectorMain/README.md

 `shouldPostToProfile` as well as `showSaveToProfileOption` are props surfaced up from the `paymentform.main.tsx` component.
 Refer to that `PaymentForm/README.md` for more information.

-`onChange` is a calledback that is called when either a delete button, a radio button or `paymentform.main.tsx` component is submitted.
+`onChange` is a calledback that is called when either the a delete button, a radio button or `paymentform.main.tsx` component is submitted.
 It is designed for the parent to make another request to Cortex and update its state and the state of its child, `PaymentSelectorMain`.

 `disableAddPayment` simply disables the add new payment button.

+`allowSelectionContainerHighlight` is intended to be set to true when connected to Cortex 7.6 payments update as it highlights the payments container when a credit card is selected.
+In a real implementation the logic that determines the highlighting will need to revisited.

 #### Usage